-It's almost Spring as we can see by the forsythia buds and daffodil's starting to peep.
-Litchfield County is known for its natural rural beauty and these coming weeks will bring on a beautiful show.
+It's spring, as we can see by the daffodils' bright yellow show.
+Litchfield County is known for its natural rural beauty, and these coming weeks will bring plenty of visual delight.
 This time of year I love to prune a few forsythia branches and bring them inside to enjoy the blooms up close.
-With the warmer weather it's a great time to get out and do some nature inspired activities with the kids.
-Here's a list of 10 things to do in Litchfield County this Spring.
+With the warmer weather, it's also a great time to get out and enjoy some nature-inspired activities with the kids.
+Here's a list of 10 things to do in Litchfield County this spring.

-1. Visit 21 different birds of prey at Audubon Sharons’ Raptor Center including a bald eagle and great horned owl.
-Take a hike through one of their many beautiful nature paths.
+1. Meet 21 different birds of prey at Sharon Audubon Center's raptor exhibit, including a bald eagle and great horned owl.
+Take a hike through one of its many beautiful nature paths.
 Head into the museum to see more fun animals and areas to play.

 2. Visit a model solar system that scans six miles built to scale at the John J. McCarthy Observatory in New Milford.

-3. Go geocaching at the Little Pond Loop Trail at White Memorial Nature Center.
+3. Go geocaching at the Little Pond Trail at White Memorial Conservation Center.

-4. On a Saturday afternoon go for a farm tour at the lovely Arethusa Dairy farm in Litchfield.
-Make sure to stop and get a home-made ice cream in a freshly made waffle cone at their new dairy store at 822 Bantam Road in Bantam.
+4. On a Saturday afternoon, tour the lovely Arethusa Farm & Dairy farm in Litchfield.
+Make sure to stop and get homemade ice cream in a freshly made waffle cone at its beautiful dairy store at 822 Bantam Road in Bantam.

-5. Take the little ones to story hour at the Litchfield Hills Farm Fresh Market and then shop at this comprehensive outdoor market for local fresh produce along with local jams, granola,salsa, bread etc.
+5. Take the little ones to story hour at the Litchfield Hills Farm Fresh Market, and then shop for local fresh produce along with local jams, granola,salsa, bread, etc.

-6. Visit the daffodil display on Wigwam Rd in Litchfield in April.
-The photo of this post was taken there last Spring.
-It's a lovely daffodil garden that began in the 1930's and covers a few acres, including the little island in the middle of the pond.
+6. Check out the daffodil display on Wigwam Road in Litchfield.
+The photo above was taken there last spring.
+It's a lovely daffodil garden that began in the 1930s and covers a few acres, including the little island in the middle of the pond.

-7. Get centered while walking a 7-circuit labyrinth at the Wisdom House in Litchfield.
+7. Get centered while walking a seven-circuit labyrinth at the Wisdom House in Litchfield.

-8. See a live snake habitat and fluorescent rock cave in the children’s room at White Memorial Nature Museum and then take a hike along a boardwalk trail though a wetland environment.
+8. See a live snake habitat and fluorescent rock cave in the children’s room at White Memorial Conservation Center, and then take a hike along a boardwalk trail though a wetland environment.

-9. Visit the 7 acre peony festival at Cricket Hill Garden in Thomaston.
+9. Explore the seven-acre peony festival at Cricket Hill Garden in Thomaston.

-10. Visit the Sloane Stanley Museum in Kent where you can see the prolific artist Eric Sloane's studio re-created to the detail as well as visit the Kent Iron Furnace museum next door.
+10. Hit the Eric Sloane Museum in Kent where you can see artist Eric Sloane's studio recreated as well as visit the Kent Iron Furnace museum next door.